Gifted-s/LannisterPay/README.md

 The server is now accessible at localhost:8000

 ### Option 3 (Build and run docker image locally)
-Ensure docker setup on your machine
+Ensure docker is available and running on your machine

 Run build command